bart-kroon/TM1/README.md

 the ViewOptimizerLib includes an IViewOptimizer interface with NoViewOptimizer and ViewReducer components that implement that interface.

+## Overview of TMIV encoder parameters

+Some of the algorithmic components of the test model have parameters.
+This section provides a short description of these parameters in reference to [2] and the template configuration files.
+The usage of non-algorithmic parameters such as filename patterns should be clear from the template configuration files.

+### Common encoder parameters

+ * **blockSize:** int; width and height of the blocks in the block to patch map.
+ This is the patch alignment value.
+ * **geometryScaleEnabledFlag:** bool; when true geometry is downscaled by a factor of two in respect to the atlas frame size.
+Otherwise geometry is at full resolution.
+ * **intraPeriod:** int; the intra patch frame period.
+This is the step in frame order count between consecutive frames that have an atlas tile layer of type I_TILE.
+The test model is not aware of the intra period of the video codec.
+ This other intra period is configured independently.
+ * **maxAtlases:** int; the maximum number of transmitted atlases in total.
+ * **maxEntities:** int; the maximum number of entities whereby "1" disables entity-based coding.
+ * **maxLumaSamplerate:** float; the maximum number of luma samples per second counted over all atlases, groups and components.
+This parameter communicates the equally-named CTC constraint.
+ * **maxLumaPictureSize:** int; the maximum number of samples per atlas frame, which corresponds to the maximum number of samples per texture attribute video frame.
+This parameter communicates the equally-named CTC constraint.
+ * **numGroups:** int; the number of groups of views (at least 1).
+The groups are formed only when the group-based encoder is selected, but other components use this value for instance to calculate suitable atlas frame sizes per group.
+ * **numberOfFrames:** int; the number of frames to encode.
+ * **startFrame:** int; skip this many source frames.
+ * **OmafV1CompatibleFlag:** bool; when enabled the equally-named flag is written in the bitstream.

+### Geometry quality assessment

+ * **blendingFactor:** float; for every reprojected pixel it is checked if reprojected geometry value is higher than 1.0 - _blendingFactor_ of geometry value of collocated pixel or any of its neighbors in the target view.
+ * **maxOutlierRatio:** float; pixel outlier threshold above which the geometry quality is judged to be low.

+### Encoder and group-based encoder

+Most of the parameters are defined in the root.
+The exception is:

+ * **dilate:** int; number of dilation steps on the aggregated pruning mask.
+ This parameter is only in effect for low depth quality.

+### Geometry quantizer

+ * **depthOccThresholdIfSet:** int; the value of the depth-occupancy map threshold when occupancy information is encoded in the geometry video data of a specific view.

+### Hierarchical pruner

+ * **depthParameter:** float; weighting parameter of depth ordering in the trial view synthesis that is performed as part of the pruning process.
+ * **rayAngleParameter:** float; weighting parameter of ray angle in the trial view synthesis that is perforemd as part of the pruning process.
+ * **stretchingParameter:** float; weighting parameter of triangle stretching in in the trial view synthesis that is performed as part of the pruning process.
+ * **maxStretching:** float; the maximum stretching of a trangle in pixel units above which the triangle is dropped.
+ * **dilate:** int; number of dilation steps on the pruning mask.
+ * **erode:** int; number of erosion steps on the pruning mask.
+ * **maxDepthError:** float; the maximum relative difference in depth value below which the pixel is pruned.
+ * **maxBasicViewsPerGraph:** int; parameter to control the maximum number of basic views per pruning cluster.

+### Packer

+ * **MinPatchSize:** int; is the number of pixels of the smallest border of the patch, below which the patch is discarded.
+Default value is 8.
+ * **Overlap:** int; is the number of pixels which will be added to a frontier of a newly split patch; it prevents seam artefacts.
+Default value is 1.
+ * **PiP:** int; is a flag enabling the Patch-in-Patch feature when equal to 1.
+ It allows the insertion of patches into other patches.
+Default value is 1.
+ * **enableMerging:** bool; enable the patch merging step.

+### Basic view allocator

+ * **maxBasicViewFraction:** float; the maximum number of available luma samples that is used for coding views completely.
+ * **outputAdditionalViews:** bool; when true output basic views and additional views. when false output only basic views.
+ * **minNonCodedViews:** int; the minimum number of source views that will not be coded as basic view.

 ## Improving the test model

 Core experiments are expected to include the reference software as a subproject